mnot/redbot/CONTRIBUTING.md

 created for each of them.
 When it's all done, the "root" `HTTPResource` will be fed to a `Formatter` for presentation.

-If you plan to support a new HTTP header in REDbot (a very common task), see the [guide for Header Development](https://github.com/mnot/redbot/blob/master/redbot/message/headers/README.md).
+If you plan to support a new HTTP header in REDbot (a common task), see the [guide for Header Development](https://github.com/mnot/redbot/blob/master/redbot/message/headers/README.md).